kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 #### Infrastructure and Redundancy

 A 1-AZ region is **a single availability zone made up of one or several data centres in the same geographical area**.
-It uses a 2N+1 redundancy architecture, designed to ensure resilience against local hardware failures, such as disk or server failures.
+It uses redundancy on the infrastructure side (power, network, and cooling).
 However, this configuration remains vulnerable to failures affecting the entire data centre.

 Services and data are protected against localised incidents thanks to effective internal redundancy, but a major or total breakdown of a data centre could compromise the availability of services.
 Note that each OVHcloud data centre has redundant power and network supply to avoid those breakdowns.